Day 21

 Written 9 April, 2020.

 Today is K’s birthday.
-Every year I have a clear vision of the golden champagne moment I first saw her on my tummy, on all fours or perhaps she’d collapsed like a swimmer on a beach.
+Every year on this day I have a clear memory, like a vision, of the golden champagne moment I first saw her on my tummy, on all fours or perhaps she’d collapsed after her journey down the birth canal like a dazed swimmer on a beach.
 In my vision, her tiny perfect back presents its sweet self to me and she’s looking short sightedly at me? me! can she be gazing at me? me! out of an exquisite little face with a baby pointed chin.
 The air seems to pop in excitement, all of its own.
-She belongs to another world, she’s trailing clouds of glory from god who was her home, and she’s suddenly landed in this one, quite unexpectedly.
+She belongs to another world, she’s trailing clouds of glory from god who was her home, and she’s been suddenly ejected into this one, to her utter astonishment.
+And mine too, though i’d known she was coming, every second of her coming.
 I try to talk to her but can’t find my voice.
 I’d read that real mums talk to babies in a high voice, intuitively knowing something.
-I have a go at it, wanting so much to be a real mum, and squeak away, but then I know that I must be authentic, righ t from the start, and give up squeaking and become myself as I say- what did I say?
+I have a go at it, this knowing mum’s high voice, wanting so much to be a proper mum, and I squeak away, but then I know that I must be authentic, right from the start I must be me, and I give up squeaking and become myself as I say- what did I say?
 No matter.
 It was hardly a moment for a memorable speech.
-For us, it’s not only an intensely visceral moment but a spiritual one.
+For us women, it’s not only an intensely visceral moment but a hugely spiritual one.
 I know in that moment I’ll be grateful to her for the rest of my life, and beyond.
 Thank you, my daughter for landing here – and still there’s a whoosh of astonishment when I say those words- my daughter.

 Yesterday, someone came into the bay.
 A pretty little sailing boat, not on the far side of the creek where there’s a channel the fishermen use, but up close to our houses.
 I was in the veggie garden, checking the seedlings- is that one a spinach?
 It’s the only one, if it is – and suddenly, seeing the boat, a peculiar rage came upon me.